Modern Anti-Slavery Statement 2019 / 2020

 Cartridge Save’s directors have also completed site visits to most of our high-risk suppliers.
 These site visits showed the workers operating in a clean and safe working environment and did not identify any risks of slavery and human trafficking.

 Cartridge Save does not tolerate any form of slavery and human trafficking.

-If provided with strong evidence that one of our suppliers has broken a local law regarding slavery and human trafficking, we will notify them of a 90 day deadline by which the supplier must provide strong evidence that the compliance issue has been resolved.
+If provided with strong evidence that one of our supplier’s practices slavery or human trafficking, we will notify them of a 90-day deadline by which the supplier must provide strong evidence that the compliance issue has been resolved.
 At present we have not found any evidence of human trafficking and slavery in our supply chain.